adamking/QuantumCat/website/README.md

 ## 🛒 How to Buy

 1. **Get a Web3 wallet** - Download [Coinbase Wallet](https://www.coinbase.com/wallet) or MetaMask
-2. **Switch to Base network** - Add Base L2 network to your wallet (automatic in Coinbase Wallet)
+2. **Switch to Base L2 network** - Add Base L2 network to your wallet (automatic in Coinbase Wallet)
-3. **Get ETH on Base** - Bridge ETH from Ethereum via [Base Bridge](https://bridge.base.org/) or buy directly on Coinbase
+3. **Get ETH on Base L2** - Bridge ETH from Ethereum via [Base Bridge](https://bridge.base.org/) or buy directly on Coinbase
-4. **Swap for $QCAT** - Visit [Uniswap](https://app.uniswap.org/) or [Aerodrome](https://aerodrome.finance/), connect wallet, swap ETH for QCAT
+4. **Swap for $CATBOX** - Visit [Uniswap](https://app.uniswap.org/) or [Aerodrome](https://aerodrome.finance/), connect wallet, swap ETH for CATBOX
 5. **HODL in quantum superposition!** 🐱⚛️

 ### Quick Start with Coinbase:
-- Easiest path: Buy ETH on Coinbase → Send to Coinbase Wallet on Base → Swap on Uniswap
+- Easiest path: Buy ETH on Coinbase → Send to Coinbase Wallet on Base L2 → Swap on Uniswap
 - No bridging needed if you use Coinbase ecosystem!

 ## 📝 Deployment